psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 🔄 **Preload All Nginx Cache**: Warm the Nginx cache with the most recent data for the entire website.

-🎯 **HTTP Purge (ngx_cache_purge)**: When the Nginx cache module is available, NPP uses it as the fastest purge path.
+🎯 **HTTP Purge (ngx_cache_purge)**: When the Nginx cache module (ngx_cache_purge) is available, NPP uses it as the fastest purge path.
 Falls back gracefully to index and filesystem purge when the module is not present.

+🗂️ **INDEX Purge**: Leverages the preload-generated URL → Filepath index to directly resolve and purge cache without filesystem traversal.
+If the cache exists and is valid, purge is executed immediately for near-instant performance.

+⚡ **RG Purge**: ripgrep-powered cache file lookup that replaces slow PHP directory scanning for single-URL purges, enabling near-instant deletes on large or FUSE-mounted caches.
+Automatically falls back to standard scan if unavailable.

 🚀 **Auto Preload Nginx Cache**: Automatically preloads the cache when Auto Purge is enabled for a POST/PAGE or after the Purge All action.